How to Build a Healthy Charcuterie Board

 Can a charcuterie board be healthy?

-How do I make a charcuterie board low in calories?
+How do I make a charcuterie board lower in calories?

-Try roasted chickpeas, hard-boiled eggs, grilled tofu, or even a hearty bean dip.
-Fig salami or veggie pâtés are great vegetarian-friendly additions too.
+Try roasted chickpeas, hard-boiled eggs, grilled tofu, or a hearty bean dip.
+Vegetarian-friendly options like fig salami and veggie pâtés also fit the charcuterie vibe and add variety.

 How far in advance can I prep a charcuterie board?